MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policies.md

 The following requirements apply to titles that offer achievements, and awards on Xbox Live.
 All games targeting Xbox One are required to have Achievements and meet the following requirements.
 Demos are not allowed to have achievements; however, they have the option of supporting Hero Stats.

 ### Achievements and Gamerscore (XR-055)
-Titles that offer Xbox Live achievements must provide the required number (minimum and maximum) of achievements and their associated gamerscore at launch.
+Titles that offer Xbox Live achievements must provide the required number of achievements and their associated gamerscore at launch.
 Titles are permitted to add achievements or gamerscore at any time after launch, with or without corresponding new content, but they cannot exceed title-based or calendar-based limits.

 A single achievement cannot exceed 200 gamerscore and all achievements in the title must be achievable.